jonnowelch/task-app/README.md

 This is the first web app I have made using React Context, React Hooks and Reducers.

-I am going to be adding local storage capabilities next and then hosting it online too.
+The app uses local storage so you can store things in and come back to them later.
+It is also hosted live at:

 The code is all available to see here, to clone into your terminal please use https://github.com/jonnowelch/task-app.git